 We outsource our manufacturing to third-party manufacturers and negotiate product pricing on a quarterly basis.
+Our third-party manufacturers are responsible for funding the capital expenses incurred in connection with the manufacture of our products, except with regard to end of line testing equipment (which resulted in expenses of \$0.4 million and \$1.0 million for fiscal 2013 and 2014, respectively).
+We expect to continue this funding arrangement in the future, with respect to any expansions to such existing lines.
 We also procure strategic and critical components from various approved vendors on behalf of our contract manufacturers.
 At times, higher than anticipated demand has exceeded the production capacities of these manufacturers.
 These production shortfalls, as well as shortages in the supply of certain raw materials, currently require us to use air freight, rather than less expensive ocean freight, to deliver the majority of our products.
 We believe that the expansion of current manufacturing sites by our contract manufacturers, together with planned North American contract manufacturing sites, will provide sufficient manufacturing capacity by the middle of 2015 to both meet demand and build up enough inventory to reduce significantly the shipment of products by air freight.

 In addition, we are in the process of completing development of our self-designed automated assembly line for our power optimizers at one of our third-party manufacturing sites in an effort to reduce manufacturing costs and continue to increase product reliability.
+We have designed and are responsible for funding all of the capital expenses associated with this automated assembly line.
+We expect to invest in additional automated assembly lines in the future, and we will own and be responsible for funding all of the capital expenses incurred in conjuction with such automated assembly lines.
+The current and expected capital expenses associated with these automated assembly lines are not significant and will be funded out of our cash flows.